 Concept of Managerial Decision Making in Management

 The decision making process involves the following 8 main and important steps.
 Each step may cover different techniques and tools.
-The main steps are: purpose identification, gathering information, alternatives judgment principles, analyzing the choices and brainstorming, alternatives evaluation, pick the best alternative, decision executions and results evaluation.
+The main steps are purpose identification, gathering information, alternatives judgment principles, analyzing the choices and brainstorming, alternatives evaluation, pick the best alternative, decision executions and results in the evaluation.

 In the problem purpose identification steps, the problem is analyzed entirely in order to find its basic symptoms and possible loss.
 When it comes to identifying the problem, the following questions can provide enough help.

 - Why it should be solved?

 - What parties are affected by it?